SAFE-anwang/safe-rpc-api/README.md

 To successfully compile the program you need to link it with the new library:
 ```
-g++ getbalance.cpp -lbitcoinapi
+g++ getbalance.cpp -lsafeapi
 ```

-The full list of available API calls can be found [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list).
+The full list of available API calls can be found [here](https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list) and [here](https://github.com/Bankledger/safe/src/rpc/server.cpp).
 Nearly the complete list of calls is implemented and thoroughly tested.

 License
 -------